Below are bios of the wonderful people who make up the Central staff. The bios are nice, but your best bet is to get to know them in person!

 Christian Education and Childcare Staff

-Christian Educator for Children & Youth
+Interim Director of Christian Education for Children & Youth

 Kathi Thomas, PFCI, TMF, has been involved in the special event industry for over 30 years, including since 1983 here in Austin.
 She is a member of American Institute of Floral Designers (AIFD) and Professional Floral Commentators International (PFCI.)
 Kathi has extensive experience in working with couples and their families to help make their wedding go smoothly.
 She has a degree in music and is happy to assist couples in selecting music for their event.
-“Our goal at CPC”, says Kathi, “is to assist you in having a smoothly operating wedding or holy union at Central Presbyterian Church, with things happening the way you want them for your special day.”
+“Our goal at CPC,” says Kathi, “is to assist you in having a smoothly operating wedding or holy union at Central Presbyterian Church, with things happening the way you want them for your special day.”

 Thursday Concert Coordinator